Main Content start here

 Innovation in Food Technology

-Innovation in food technology is playing a crucial role in shaping the growth and diversification of the India wheat protein market.
-As the demand for functional, plant-based ingredients increases, manufacturers are adopting advanced processing techniques to improve the quality, purity, and functionality of wheat protein products.
-These innovations are not only enhancing the nutritional value of wheat proteins but also expanding their application across a wide range of food and beverage categories.
-For instance, in September 2024, Tetra Pak signed a Memorandum of Understanding (MoU) with the National Institute of Food Technology Entrepreneurship and Management, Kundli (NIFTEM-K) to promote innovation in India’s food processing industry.
-The agreement, signed during World Food India 2024, aimed to support research, encourage innovation, and strengthen skill development across the sector.
+• Innovation in food technology is playing a crucial role in shaping the growth and diversification of the India wheat protein market.
+With rising demand for functional and plant-based ingredients, manufacturers are adopting advanced processing techniques to improve the quality, purity, and functionality of wheat protein products.
+These innovations enhance nutritional value while expanding applications across various food and beverage categories.
+For instance, in September 2024, Tetra Pak signed a Memorandum of Understanding (MoU) with the National Institute of Food Technology Entrepreneurship and Management, Kundli (NIFTEM-K) during World Food India 2024 to promote research, innovation, and skill development in India’s food processing sector.

 Rising Health and Nutrition Awareness